 Thus I question that degaussing is an answer to Mihir's problem of his stainless bolts being attracted to a magnet.
 I think annealing, as described by Lee Gearhart in letter 45435 may be a more promising approach.
 Then again, I may be in over my head :-)

 Ted Mooney, P.E.
 RET

 October 13, 2011

-I believe Paul from Australia provided the best answer.
+A. I believe Bill from Australia provided the best answer.

-For magnetic issues, cast 316 SS does turn into a magnetic material, not Because of 8-9% of ferrite content in casting operation an due to moving rotational parts and since magnetism changes.
+For magnetic issues, cast 316 SS does turn into a magnetic material, not because of 8-9% of ferrite content in casting operation, but due to moving rotational parts and since magnetism changes.
 Some areas turned into fully magnetic since magnetism increases due to rotation.
 We are working with pumps.

 - Palm Desert, California